abstools/abstools/abs-models.org/content/getting_started/local-install.md

 systems) or `abstools\frontend\bin\win` contains a convenience script for invoking the ABS compiler; this directory can be added to the PATH environment variable if desired.

+To compile an ABS model `model.abs`, invoke the compiler with `absc --erlang model.abs`, then run the model with `./gen/erl/run`.

 ## Installing KeY-ABS